NATHAN BOWLES

 Other operatic credits include Don José in Carmen, John Styx in Orpheus in the Underworld, the Baker in Into the Woods, and Alfred in Die Fledermaus with Western Plains Opera.
 With Meadows Lyric Theatre at SMU, he appeared as Male Chorus in The Rape of Lucretia and Judge Danforth in The Crucible.

-Bowles is a National Finalist in the 2024 Metropolitan Opera Laffont Competition.
+Bowles was a Finalist in the 2025 Operalia World Opera Competition.
+He was a National Finalist in the 2024 Metropolitan Opera Laffont Competition.
 He is a recipient of the 2024 Richard F. Gold Career Grant.
 He has appeared in concert as a soloist with the LA Symphony, the Palm Springs Opera Guild, the Dallas Symphony Orchestra, the Minot Symphony Orchestra, Minot State University Chorale in Hailstork’s I Will Lift Up Mine Eyes, and with Highland Park Methodist Church in Vaughan Williams’ Hodie in their Tower Arts Series.
-In the spring, he will join the Minot Symphony Orchestra to perform Beethoven’s Symphony No. 9.
+This spring he will join the Taiwan Philharmonic as he debuts Siegmund in Die Walküre, and appears with the Minot Symphony Orchestra to perform Beethoven’s Symphony No. 9.

 Bowles is a graduate of Minot State University and holds a Master of Music degree and a Performer’s Diploma from Southern Methodist University.